sanakess/maildel/README.md

 # maildel
-script for deleting mail from different layouts.
+bash script for finding mail or another text files with different character encoding.

 Find files in current folder and show them in bash.